Aliases for ALDH4A1 Gene

 GeneCards Summary for ALDH4A1 Gene

-ALDH4A1 (Aldehyde Dehydrogenase 4 Family, Member A1) is a Protein Coding gene.
-Diseases associated with ALDH4A1 include hyperprolinemia, type ii and hyperprolinemia.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include identical protein binding and aldehyde dehydrogenase (NAD) activity.
+ALDH4A1 (Aldehyde Dehydrogenase 4 Family Member A1) is a Protein Coding gene.
+Diseases associated with ALDH4A1 include Hyperprolinemia, Type Ii and Hyperprolinemia.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Arginine and proline metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and electron transfer activity.
+An important paralog of this gene is ALDH1L1.

 Irreversible conversion of delta-1-pyrroline-5-carboxylate (P5C), derived either from proline or ornithine, to glutamate.
 This is a necessary step in the pathway interconnecting the urea and tricarboxylic acid cycles.
 The preferred substrate is glutamic gamma-semialdehyde, other substrates include succinic, glutaric and adipic semialdehydes.